The Cook Government has deferred gazettal of the medium density code until further notice.

 The State Government has introduced a new Medium Density Housing Code which forms part of the amended State Planning Policy 7.3 Residential Design Codes, Volume 1 (R-Codes).
 This Code applies to single houses and grouped dwellings in areas coded R30 and above, and multiple dwellings coded R30-R60.

-Please be aware that local development plans and structure plans that modify the ‘deemed-to-comply’ provisions of the previous version of the R-Codes and approved prior to the release of the Medium Density Housing Code are valid until expiry and will prevail over the Medium Density Housing Code.
+Local development plans and structure plans that modify the ‘deemed-to-comply’ provisions of the previous version of the R-Codes and approved prior to the release of the Medium Density Housing Code are valid until expiry and will prevail over the Medium Density Housing Code.
 However, the City is currently reviewing these and they may be amended to align with the new Medium Density Housing Code.

 For further information, please refer to the Department of Planning, Lands and Heritage’s website